gregory-ledenev/My-Portfolio/README.md

 ## Java Class Extension Library

 Java Class Extension Library - powerful library that emulates class extensions (categories) in Java.
-In addition it supports interfaces and objects composition, interfaces adoption, object unions and aspects.
+In addition, it supports interfaces and object composition, interface adoption, object unions and aspects.

 Class extensions (categories) are beneficial because they:
 - Improve code organization by separating core data structures from specialized functionality.